goschtl/zope/Sandbox/J1m/webframe/README.txt

 Unicode Fun
-  I was too lazy to go scrounge up images to use for the player controls, so I ended up using unicode text that got be close enough. :)
+  I was too lazy to go scrounge up images to use for the player controls, so I ended up using unicode text that got me close enough. :)